 According to the Federal Reserve Bank, over 43% of consumers pay their bills online, including rent.
 There are plenty of online rent collection apps, but not all of them include the features you need to make rent collection easier and faster.

-Choosing the right tool to collect online rent payments is vitally essential to the future success of your real estate business.
-To help narrow down your options, here is our list of the best online rent payment tools for landlords.
+Choosing the right online tool or app to collect rent payments is vitally essential to the future success of your real estate business.
+To help narrow down your options, here is our list of the best online rent collection apps for landlords.

 How to choose the best rent collection app?

-Research shows that 80% of tenants prefer to pay rent online, and those who use an online rent payment service are 20 times more likely to pay rent on time.
+Research shows that 80% of tenants prefer to pay rent online, and those who use online rental payment apps are 20 times more likely to pay rent on time.
 Tenants can easily set up recurring or one-time rent payments and stay on track with automatic payment reminders.
 This eliminates the hassle of chasing tenants for late payments.
 Plus, your cash flow will be more consistent to cover bills, pay for repairs, or buy new rental properties.

-Online rent payments are also the most secure way to collect rent from tenants.
-You don’t have to deal with cash and rent checks getting lost in the mail or going to the bank to make a deposit.
-When tenants pay rent online, funds are deposited directly into your bank account without doing any extra work.
+Online payments are also the most secure way to collect rent from tenants.
+You don’t have to worry about lost cash, rent checks, or going to the bank.
+Online rent payments are deposited directly in your bank account, so you don’t have to do any extra work.

 What Makes a Rent Collection App a Good One?